Nursing instructor talking with two students in the hall

 Congratulations!

-Welcome to Baker University’s Master of Science in Nursing Program
+Welcome to Baker University’s Post-Licensure in Nursing Program

-The following outlines the enrollment procedure and policies for the MSN program.
+The following outlines the enrollment and practicum policies and procedures for ADN-BSN, ADN-MSN, and MSN programs.

 Headshot